ebru/ebru/README.md

                 It doesn’t interest me how old you are.
-                I want to know if you will risk looking like a fool for love, for your dreams, for the adventure of being alive."
+                I want to know if you will risk looking like a fool for love, for your dream, for the adventure of being alive."

                                   – Oriah Mountain Dreamer